peerlinks/peerlinks/README.md

 ## Trying it out

-The [Desktop Client][electron]! is a great way to start using the protocol with your peers.
+The [Desktop Client][desktop]! is a great way to start using the protocol with your peers.
 Once installed the identities and channels can be created.
 Once requested an invite to other's channel, or approved an invite for someone else the familiar UI (:wink:) will help to make the conversation over a P2P